Lower Blepharoplasty Procedure

 What is the recovery time?

 Lower blepharoplasty is performed as an outpatient procedure under general anesthesia.
 Bruising is common after surgery and usually resolves within a week.
 Swelling is also common and resolves gradually over two weeks.
-Skin sutures are absorbable.
+Skin sutures are removed in 7 days.
+Many times, a stitch is placed at the outer corner of the eye to partially close it.
+This is done to protect that moisture of the eyeball and to prevent dryness.
+This temporary stitch is removed in 3 to 5 days.
+Wearing compression goggles after surgery helps enhance and shorten the recovery.
 You may engage in light activity the day after surgery.
 Return to normal activity and going back to work may take up to one to two weeks.
 Abstaining from exercise is recommended for the first two weeks after the procedure.
 To shorten your recovery time, you are advised to avoid your usual intensity exercise for four weeks from the time of surgery.
 Lighter exercise is fine starting two weeks after surgery.
 Wearing sunglasses while outside during daytime hours, and reading glasses at other times, can camouflage the swelling around the eyes.

 Where is the procedure performed?

-Surgery is performed in the operating room either in the main hospital or at a surgery center.
+Surgery is performed in the operating room in the main hospital.

 Is lower blepharoplasty covered by insurance?

-No. Lower blepharoplasty is a cosmetic procedure and is not typically covered by insurance plans in the U.S.
+No. Lower blepharoplasty is a cosmetic procedure and is not typically covered by insurance plans.

 Who gets a “tear trough” deformity?